rezarsami/Market-Pulse/README.md

 ### Why native web search, with a documented fallback

-The brief asked me to check current docs rather than assume from memory — the web search tool surface has changed over time.
-As of this build, the current Claude Platform docs
+The web search tool surface has changed over time, so I checked current docs rather than assume from memory.
+As of this build, the current Claude Platform docs specify:
-specify:

 - Tool type `web_search_20250305` (basic; `web_search_20260209`+ adds dynamic filtering,
   `web_search_20260318`+ adds response-inclusion control — not needed here), attached as